Video Deepfake Abuse: How Company Choices Predictably Shape Misuse Patterns: The AI Video Generation Ecosystem in 2025 and 2026

 \subsection{Technical Capabilities and Accessibility}

-\textbf{Video generation models in 2025 are crossing an analogous capability threshold to what enabled widespread AIG-NCII in 2022.} Current systems, including Google's \textit{Veo}, OpenAI's \textit{Sora}, and Runway's \textit{Gen-3}, can often produce temporally coherent synthetic videos with quality approaching broadcast standards \citep{openai2024, google2025, runway2025}.
-Motion fidelity and facial consistency have reached levels where synthetic content sometimes becomes difficult to distinguish from authentic footage.\footnote{Subjectively, we attest that a small fraction of the NSFW video deepfakes that we have seen online have appeared to us to be \textit{entirely indistinguishable} from genuine video.}
+\textbf{Video generation models in 2025 and 2026 are crossing an analogous capability threshold to what enabled widespread AIG-NCII in 2022.} Current systems, including Google's \textit{Veo}, OpenAI's \textit{Sora}, and Runway's \textit{Gen-3}, can often produce temporally coherent synthetic videos with quality approaching broadcast standards \citep{openai2024, google2025, runway2025}.
+Motion fidelity and facial consistency have reached levels where synthetic content sometimes becomes difficult to distinguish from authentic footage.\footnote{Subjectively, we attest that a small fraction of the NSFW video deepfakes that we have seen online have appeared to us to be \textit{entirely indistinguishable} from genuine video.} These capabilities are now being used to create photorealistic AIG-CSAM at scale.
+In January 2026, the Internet Watch Foundation reported a ``26,362\% rise in [discovered] photo-realistic AI videos of child sexual abuse, often including real and recognisable child victims'' between 2024 and 2025 \citep{iwf2026ai}.

-\textbf{Model distribution platforms, principally CivitAI, facilitate the spread and usage of AI video models for NSFW content.} Model distribution platforms provide infrastructure to help users download models and access detailed workflow documentation \citep{gorwa2024moderating}.
-By a large margin, the most prominent distribution platform for distributing models that specialize in NSFW content is CivitAI \citep{wagner2025perpetuating, hawkins2025deepfakes, wei2024exploring, civitai2024transparency}, who reported 446K LoRA adapters trained and 600M images/videos downloaded using their site in 2024.
-Community-developed workflows (e.g., from \href{https://civitai.com/articles}{https://civitai.com/articles}) further increase the accessibility of NSFW model generation capabilities by providing instructions, workflows, optimized settings, etc. that enable users to generate custom NSFW videos in minutes \citep{fusionxcivitai2025}.
+\textbf{Model distribution platforms, principally Civitai, facilitate the spread and usage of AI video models for NSFW content.} Model distribution platforms provide infrastructure to help users download models and access detailed workflow documentation \citep{gorwa2024moderating}.
+By a large margin, the most prominent distribution platform for distributing models that specialize in NSFW content is Civitai \citep{wagner2025perpetuating, hawkins2025deepfakes, wei2024exploring, civitai2024transparency}, who self reported 446 thousand LoRA adapters trained and 600M images/videos downloaded using their site in 2024.
+Community-developed workflows\footnote{\url{https://civitai.com/articles}} further increase the accessibility of NSFW model generation capabilities by providing instructions, workflows, bounties, optimized settings, etc. that enable users to generate custom NSFW videos in minutes \citep{fusionxcivitai2025, ghosh2026marketplace}.